-We provide quotes, renewal history, in depth Medicare education and direct enrollment online.
+We provide quotes, renewal history, in-depth Medicare education, and direct enrollment online.

-The ten modernized Medigap plans to choose from are: A, B, C, D, F, G, K, L, M and N. Plan A provides coverage for only basic benefits while Plan F fills in all the gaps in Medicare.
+The ten modernized Medigap plans to choose from are: A, B, C, D, F, G, K, L, M, and N. Plan A provides coverage for only basic benefits while Plan F fills in all the gaps in Medicare.

-Some of the other plans like, A, B, K, L, and M offer more out of pocket exposure that’s not easily predictable.
+Some of the other plans like A, B, K, L, and M offer more out-of-pocket exposure that’s not easily predictable.
 We don’t see a lot of demand for those five Medigap plans.

 Pennsylvania Facts: There are well over 1 million people over age 65 and close to 640,000 consumers who own a Medicare supplement policy in PA.
 Nearly 40% of eligible beneficiaries have Medicare Advantage coverage.
 You cannot have both a supplement and an Advantage plan.
 We offer both here and can help you understand the differences.

-If you are eligible for Medicare due to disability, you will also be afforded a six month open enrollment window to enroll in a supplement, Advantage plan and/or Part D drug coverage.
+If you are eligible for Medicare due to disability, you will also be afforded a six-month open enrollment window to enroll in a supplement, Advantage plan, and/or Part D drug coverage.
 The state of Pennsylvania does not allow insurance companies to charge higher Medicare supplement rates for those under age 65.

-Too often we see consumers miss their unique open enrollment time period when they are first eligible.
-This can make it very difficult, if not impossible, to find coverage after the fact.
+Too often we see consumers miss their open enrollment window when they are first eligible.
+This makes it very difficult, if not impossible, to find coverage after the fact.
 Make sure you talk with an agent as soon as you know your Part B eligibility date.